 10.3.
 Neither party will be liable for any delays or failures in performance or breach of contract due to events or circumstances beyond the reasonable control of either party.

 10.4.
 All notices hereunder shall be: (i) in writing; (ii) delivered to the representatives of the parties at the addresses specified in the Engagement Letter (unless changed by either party upon notice to the other party), and (iii) effective upon receipt.
-Email notices are only acceptable if agreed specifically by the parties.
+Email notices are only acceptable if agreed upon specifically by the parties.

 10.5.
 We may sub-contract the provision of the Services or any part to any person including any Giroux Party, but such sub-contracting will not relieve Giroux from its obligations under the Contract.